You could put your property up for sale and use the proceeds to fund your care if you’re:

 You should always take financial advice when you’re planning on selling your home to release funds for paying for care.
 Taking financial advice can help make sure the proceeds can cover your care fees for the rest of your life.

-Selling a house or other property can be a lengthy process.
-If you need to move into a care home quickly you can get some help from your local authority.
+Selling your home can be a lengthy process.
+If you need to move into a care home quickly you may be able to get some help from your local authority.
 They can cover your care costs under a Deferred Payment Agreement, until the sale is complete.

 If you get any means-tested benefits, they may be affected by you selling your home.
 This is because having a large amount of money in savings can mean you’re no longer eligible for certain benefits.